|Dr. Richard Deacon

 Clinical Lead for Cancer

 Dr. Liane Harris is the Clinical Lead for Cancer and a GP.
-Liane has been a GP at Birches Medical Centre for 16 years and is also a Macmillan Cancer GP.
+Liane has been a longstanding GP at Birches Medical Centre and is also a Macmillan Cancer GP.

 Liane joined Bury CCG’s Clinical Cabinet in 2014.
 Her interests are in living with and beyond cancer.
 Liane clinically led a collaboration between Bury CCG, Bury Cancer Support Centre, Macmillan and a host of other local organisations to launch of a new service for people affected by cancer in Bury.
 The Bury Multi-agency Cancer Service is set up to offer a range of free and confidential support and advice on non-clinical needs to those affected by cancer.